LyonBajamundi/trackeeer/README.md

-#T rackEEEr Project under CoE 197 IoT
+# TrackEEEr Project under CoE 197 IoT

 - Server table from django is _trackeeer_ with the following fields:
   - tracked_user